 If the situation is immediate and life-threatening (for example if the resident is suicidal), call 9-1-1.
 In all cases of suspected abuse, the nursing home administrator should be notified in writing.
-In Florida, the Department of Elder Affairs has a 24/7 abuse telephone hotline and online form.
+In Florida, the Department of Elder Affairs has a 24/7 abuse telephone hotline.
 A nursing home abuse law firm can also notify the proper authorities.

 Can the Abuser Face Legal Consequences?